MZanggl/flooent/README.md

 #### omit

-Omits given keys from objects in the array.
+Omits given keys from all objects in the array.

 ```javascript
 const people = [